 Use Financial Aid for your textbooks!

-To be eligible to use Financial Aid to purchase books you must:
+To be eligible to use Financial Aid to purchase books direct from the UB bookstore you must:

 Scholarships and Financial Aid

 Throughout our history, we have established a firm belief that the high-quality and personalized experience promised at the University of Bridgeport should never be out of reach for anyone.
 In fact, approximately 96 percent of our students receive financial assistance in the form of student loans, scholarships, grants, and work-study programs.
 We will connect you with more than 35 scholarship providers, some of which include FastWeb, The American Association of University Women, Capital Scholarship Program, and The Sallie Mae Fund.